WuTheFWasThat/vimflowy/docs/dev_setup.md

 Just send a pull request.
 Remember to write tests when appropriate!

 For any questions, don't hesitate to submit an issue or contact me at [githubusername]@gmail.com.
+Let me know especially if you plan on adding new features!
+I'm happy to chat about design, give pointers for where to start reading code, etc.

 I've marked a number of github issues with the label `small_task`, which could be good places to start.